morgendagen/riden-dongle/README.md

 ## VISA communication directives

+An example test program can be found under [/scripts/test_pyvisa.py](/scripts/test_pyvisa.py)

 ### VXI-11

 The VXI-11 channel (`TCPIP::<ip address>::INSTR`) is auto discoverable via mDNS, TCP and UDP, making it highly compatible with most tools.

-When you use the VXI server, the raw socket server is disabled.
+While you use the VXI server, the raw socket server is disabled.

 ### Raw sockets